top of page

 2017

 H.B.
-Zachry Company receives a contract from the United States Air Force to rebuild runways at Bergstrom Air Force Base in Austin, Texas.
-Rather than purchase materials from another supplier, the company determines it would be more efficient to start its own sand and gravel and ready mix operations, so Zachry purchased Austin Sand and Gravel which became Capitol Aggregates.
+Zachry Company received a contract from the United States Air Force to rebuild runways at Bergstrom Air Force Base in Austin, Texas.
+Rather than purchase materials from another supplier, the company determined it would be more efficient to establish its own sand, gravel, and ready-mix operations.
+As a result, Zachry purchased Austin Sand and Gravel, which subsequently became Capitol Aggregates.

 Perfect Safety Record

-The cement operation receives its first of 17 Portland Cement Association Safety trophies for a perfect safety record.
+The cement operation received its first of 17 Portland Cement Association Safety trophies for a perfect safety record.

 1968